isabella232/advertising-cloud.en/help/webinars.md

 # Webinars {#webinars}

-Attend one of our free TubeMogul Webinars&nbsp;and learn the best ways to use our media buying platform to effectively deliver your brand message.
-These webinars are hosted by our expert Client Services&nbsp;team and are focused on special topics such as TubeMogul products and industry challenges.
-Sign up by clicking on the link below. &nbsp;If you prefer on-demand training on campaign execution procedures, tactics and best practices, watch our [Video Tutorials.](https://education.tubemogul.com/videos/)
+Attend one of our free TubeMogul Webinars and learn the best ways to use our media buying platform to effectively deliver your brand message.
+These webinars are hosted by our expert Client Services team and are focused on special topics such as TubeMogul products and industry challenges.
+Sign up by clicking on the link below.
+If you prefer on-demand training on campaign execution procedures, tactics and best practices, watch our [Video Tutorials.](https://education.tubemogul.com/videos/)

 * There are no upcoming Webinars at this time.
 Be sure to check back in for updates!